 An incoming freshman student or any undergraduate in good standing with a C average (2.0) or better on all work attempted in residence at UNT Dallas may schedule one course a semester on the pass/no pass option.
 Seniors may elect more than one pass/no pass course during their final semester.

 A maximum of 18 semester credit hours under the pass/no pass option may be applied toward the bachelor’s degree.
 Only courses counted as general electives on students’ degree plans may be scheduled under the pass/no pass option.
-These hours are not used in calculating the grade point average, but count as full credit.
+These hours are not used in calculating the grade point average, but count as full course credit when a grade of Pass (P) is earned.

-A grade of D or better will be showing as a grade of Pass (P).
+A grade of D or better will be showing as a grade of Pass (Fall 2019 - Spring 2020).
+A grade of C or better will constitute as a grade of Pass (Summer 2020 only).
 If the course is not passed, the transcript will show a grade of No Pass (NP) and the hours attempted will not be used in calculating the grade point average.

 The pass/no pass option for a particular course is elected at the time of registration.
 Requests are processed after the term/semester begins.
 Students may change to the regular grading system in the office of their academic dean any time before the end of the sixth week of classes, or the corresponding point of a summer session, provided the eligibility requirements above are met.